skellis46/slipbox/two women dancing.md

 > embedded in every tool is an ideological bias, a predisposition to construct the world as one thing rather than another, to value one thing over another, to amplify one sense or skill or attitude more loudly than another.[@postman-1993-technopoly p.13]

 For most of the time preparing and writing this article, I found it difficult to sublimate my sense of dread in what I saw that day.
 Such a position is simply too easy to adopt.
-Can we agree that their screendance -- and it is so clearly a dance for screens -- appeared as it did and was performed as it was because of the smartphone they were holding, and its software that will gratefully swallow them and their dance when they are finished.
+Can we agree that their screendance -- and it is so clearly a dance for screens -- appeared as it did and was performed as it was because of the smartphone they were holding, and its software that will gratefully swallow them and their dance when they are finished?

 Let me paint that bleakest of bleak pictures.
 I want to get it out of the way.
 Not dwell on it.
 To acknowledge its presence, and the ease with which it can be painted.
 To give it substance such that we can get to the critical questions of this writing.
 To recognise that the real struggle for screendance practitioners is not between no-tech analogue dancing and the algorithms of social media platforms, but "within the realm of possibilities"[@feenberg-2000-essentialism p.301] opened up by this exchange, this social dance, this elemental friendship I witnessed.